bakrydiarra/Lotus/README.md

 ### Target Audience

-- Women who are curious to discover self-pleasure with sex toys
+- People who are curious to discover self-pleasure with sex toys
-- Women who care about hight quality body safe product
+- People who care about hight quality body safe product
-- Women who are sex positivity supporters
+- People who are sex positivity supporters

-User 1: The typical site user would be a female who has an interest in self care and self pleasure in her sexuality.
+User 1: The typical site user would be a person who has an interest in self care and self pleasure in his sexuality.
 User 2: Additional site users could be partner of user 1 and may be browsing the site to purchase gifts.